p3lican/nuxt-netlify-cms-starter/content/blog/title-of-this-blog.md

 ---
 type: This is Type
 language: English
-title: Title of this blog
+title: Title of this blog.
+What Am I Not Seeing It?
 summary: lorem ipsom bitches.
 The summary has to be a certain length.
 I  kind of like that. lorem ipsom bitches.
 The summary has to be a certain length.
   I  kind of like that.